 In today’s business climate, it’s not enough for companies to produce great products at reasonable prices.
 Customers and employees alike expect the companies they do business with to use their resources and influence to bring positive change to the world.
 In this article, we will highlight the benefits of CSR (corporate social responsibility) and why companies should make this strategy a focus.

 “The idea is that a company that wants to give back to the community, nonprofits, or charities across the local, national, or global level can do so by adding a CSR effort for their team.
-It also means that it gives their employees a chance to volunteer and give back too.”
+It also gives their employees a chance to volunteer and give back too.”

 There are four major types of corporate social responsibility: